How to Make Silver Charms From Metal Clay for Personalized Handcrafted Jewelry Gifts

-- There's nothing quite like the joy of creating, wearing or giving a special piece of jewelry you made yourself - especially if it looks handcrafted rather than "homemade".
-The step-by-step instructions in "How to Make Silver Charms from Metal Clay" will teach you to make fine jewelry from precious metal that's professional enough to wear, sell, or give with pride.
+- You'll experience the joy of creating and wearing or giving a special piece of jewelry you made yourself.
+The step-by-step instructions in Sue Heaser's book will teach you to make silver jewelry charms that are professional looking so you can wear, give or even sell them with pride.

 - Your handcrafted charms will be one of a kind.
 Even if you make three charms exactly the same way, each one will be a little different because it was made by hand.
 And once you master the basic techniques, you can easily add your own personal touches and create your own original designs.

-- Making fine silver jewelry charms from metal clay is easy!
+- You can make fine silver jewelry without learning traditional metalsmithing skills or buying costly tools.
 The projects in this book use simple techniques to produce sophisticated results.
-If you've ever used polymer clay or other modeling clay, you already have many of the skills you'll need to make these beautiful silver charms.
+If you've ever used polymer clay or modeling clay, you already have many of the skills you'll need to make these beautiful charms.

-- You don't have to worry about making mistakes.
-Most mistakes in metal clay are fairly easy to fix. and until you fire a piece and it becomes solid metal you can easily rehydrate the clay with water and reuse it.
+- Mistakes can be fixed fairly easily.
+Until you fire a piece and it becomes solid metal, you can easily rehydrate the clay with water and reuse it.
 Unlike traditional metalsmithing, if you goof up or just change your mind you haven't wasted any precious metal!

-- Silver charms are fairly inexpensive to make.
-The rising cost of precious metals has made silver jewelry - and silver metal clay - significantly more expensive than it was a few years ago.
-Because charms are very small they require only a small amount of precious metal, so they're more affordable to make than earrings, pendants, pins, bracelets or rings.
+- Charms are not very expensive to make.
+The rising cost of precious metals has made silver jewelry (and silver metal clay) significantly more expensive than it was a few years ago.
+Because charms are very small they require only a small amount of material, so they're more affordable to make than earrings, pendants, pins, bracelets or rings.

-- Charms are personal.
+- They can be a personal statement.
 The charms we choose to wear say something about us — our passions, our hobbies, our experiences, our travels, our families.
 They tell a story.
-Learning how to make your own silver charms lets you create jewelry that expresses who you are and what matters to you.
-It also allows you to create very personal, treasured gifts that reflect the unique interests of your lucky gift recipient.
+Learning how to make your own charms lets you create jewelry that expresses who you are and what you love.
+It also lets you create very personal, treasured gifts that reflect the unique interests of a special recipient.

-I was delighted to find that, as usual, Sue did not disappoint.
-Here are some of the things that make "How to Make Silver Charms from Metal Clay" worth owning.
+Following are some of the things that make "How to Make Silver Charms from Metal Clay" a book worth owning.